greathtj/mySensor/readme.md

 # Sensor Maker

-This project is a tool for creating sensor applications.
+This project is a tool for creating your own ESP32 IoT sensor using a convenient GUI screen, and no programming skill is needed.
+To use it, you just need to plug the ESP32 into your computer, connect the sensor to the port, run this program, and make a few sensor-specific settings; the program will then be uploaded automatically.

 ## Installation